Code-Institute-Submissions/mtb-nynashamn/README.md

     * Images not loading in events.html (cards) and index.html.
 Fixed by using external links.

-    * Event cards not aligning properly on mobile devices.
-Fixed by styling the padding.

-* ###   **Known Bugs Left to Fix**
+* ###   **Known Bugs**

-    * On some mobile devices with a resolutions of approximately 320px, the audio in the Gallery doesn't center, pushes the right margin and a white line pops up.
+    * On some mobile devices with smaller resolutions(320px), the audio in the Gallery doesn't center, pushes the right margin and a white line pops up.

 ## **Deployment**

+The project was deployed to GitHub Pages using the following steps:

+ 1. Log in to GitHub and locate the GitHub Repository.

+2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.

+3. Alternatively Click Here for a GIF demonstrating the process starting from Step 2.

+4. Scroll down the Settings page until you locate the "GitHub Pages" Section.

+5. Under "Source", click the dropdown called "None" and select "Master Branch".

+6. The page will automatically refresh.

+7. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

 ## **Credits**